8 Animals That Eat Ticks — Including 1 That May Surprise You

 Do Ticks Defend Themselves?

 Although this question appears direct, it is only wise to say that ticks instinctively defend themselves as other humans and animals.
 Unfortunately, ticks cannot fight back, but they have some form of immunity against bacteria found on their human host.
-Moreover, their saliva contains many proteins that kill bacteria.
+Moreover, their saliva contains various proteins that can interact with bacteria, some of which have antimicrobial properties, while others may actually protect pathogens from immune defenses.

 Where are Ticks found?